 Also, be prepared to replace or repair some of the rigging equipment that is found to be unfit for continued use during the course of an inspection.
 You may need to allocate additional funds to cover the cost of purchasing replacement slings, hooks, personal fall protection gear, etc.

-On the flip side, if you end up with a big pile of damaged rigging gear at the end of an inspection, use that as an opportunity to improve your internal processes.
+On the reverse side, if you end up with a large amount of damaged rigging gear at the end of an inspection, use that as an opportunity to improve your internal processes.
 You may learn that this is an opportunity to provide more training for your employees.

-At Mazzella Companies, we have a dedicated team of Rigging Inspectors that are independently trained and certified.
+At Mazzella, we have a dedicated team of Rigging Inspectors that are independently trained and certified.
 Their only responsibility is to come on-site and perform a thorough inspection of your rigging gear, address solutions as required, and complete the service in a timely manner.

 Our inspectors can help you identify compliance issues and identify opportunities for improvement based on their thorough understanding of all applicable OSHA and ASME standards.